aaronsnow/dadjokepostcards/README.md

 Open `.env` and fill in your Stripe test key and Lob test key (see accounts section below).
 Then:
 ```
-npm start
+npm run dev
 ```
+This auto-restarts the server whenever you save a change to `server.js` — handy while you're actively working on it. (`npm start` also works, for a one-off run with no auto-restart.)
 It should print `Server listening on 3001`.
 Leave this running.

 **Frontend**, in a second terminal:
 ```